-More than 80 percent of those buying coverage in the Marketplaces will qualify for premium tax credits, which will significantly reduce what you actually pay in premiums.
-The tax credits are provided immediately and directly to the health plan you have chosen – immediately lowering what you pay in monthly premiums.
+Last, year 86% of the more than 8 million people who enrolled in private coverage through the marketplace received premium assistant.
+The tax subsidies are provided immediately and directly to the health plan you have chosen – immediately lowering what you pay in monthly premiums.

 To find an estimate of your eligibility for subsidies and how much you could spend on health insurance please use the below subsidy calculator.
 Please keep in mind this is an estimate as premiums and eligibility requirements may vary, contact your state’s Medicaid office or exchange with enrollment questions.